I already published this before in 2019, but I find a new one and new information.

 -The United States company Ives made one exemple, this one looks a lot like one of the Martins but is unmarked.

--Two pieces by George Heyde ( provenance the book of Lourens Bas: The Lost Art of Spinning Tops) from Dresden Germany, presumably around 1885 one ( with the red skirt and the both figures with a hat ) is marked on the bar between the legs with G.H. , the other one with the orange skirt I don’t know if that one is marked.
+-Two pieces by G. Heyde ( provenance the book of Lourens Bas: The Lost Art of Spinning Tops) from Dresden Germany, presumably around 1885 one ( with the red skirt and the both figures with a hat ) is marked on the bar between the legs with G.H.
+(George Heyde), the other one with the orange skirt I don’t know if that one is marked.

 -The English Britains one piece from about 1885, not marked and made in different colors.